kubevela/kubevela.github.io/versioned_docs/version-v1.6/platform-engineers/x-def-version.md

 deploy  1               WorkflowStep    2ea741dae457850b
 ```

-The best way to control version is using a new name for every definition version.
+## Specifing a Specific Definition Revision in an Application

-## Specify Component/Trait Capability Revision in Application
+Users can specify the revision of a definition they would like to use by specifying definition types in the form `<definition-name>@<definition-revision>`.

-Users can specify the revision with `@version` approach, for example, if a user want to stick to using the `v1` revision of `webservice` component.
+For example, if a user wanted to use the `v3` revision of `webservice` Component, they would use `webservice@v3` as the `type` in their

-System admin can also write a webhook to inject the version automatically.
+component specification.

 ```yaml
 apiVersion: core.oam.dev/v1beta1